dustinblackman/oatmeal/README.md

 CHAT COMMANDS:
   - /modellist (/ml) - Lists all available models from the backend.
   - /model (/model) [MODEL_NAME,MODEL_INDEX] - Sets the specified model as the active model.
-You can pass either the model name, or the index from /modellist
+You can pass either the model name, or the index from `/modellist`.
   - /append (/a) [CODE_BLOCK_NUMBER?] - Appends code blocks to an editor.
 See Code Actions for more details.
   - /replace (/r) [CODE_BLOCK_NUMBER?] - Replaces selections with code blocks in an editor.
 See Code Actions for more details.
   - /copy (/c) [CODE_BLOCK_NUMBER?] - Copies the entire chat history to your clipboard.
-When a CODE_BLOCK_NUMBER is used, only the specified copy blocks are copied to clipboard.
+When a `CODE_BLOCK_NUMBER` is used, only the specified copy blocks are copied to clipboard.
 See Code Actions for more details.
   - /quit /exit (/q) - Exit Oatmeal.
   - /help (/h) - Provides this help menu.

 CHAT HOTKEYS:
-  - Up arrow - Scroll up
+  - Up arrow - Scroll up.
-  - Down arrow - Scroll down
+  - Down arrow - Scroll down.
-  - CTRL+U - Page up
+  - CTRL+U - Page up.
-  - CTRL+D - Page down
+  - CTRL+D - Page down.
   - CTRL+C - Interrupt waiting for prompt response if in progress, otherwise exit.
   - CTRL+R - Resubmit your last message to the backend.